 Well known for his Oaktree memos, Howard Marks is a very successful value investor who manages over $5 billion of investments at Oaktree Capital.
 Recently, Marks has been fearful of the uncertain ground capital markets are on due to quantitative easing and other monetary policies that have been propping up the stock market.
-Having expressed this fear through his letters, it is only fitting that the last quarter of 2012 found his fund selling shares from some of his most largest holdings like Charter Communications (CHTR), Delphi Automotive (DLPH), Cemex (CX) and CIT Group (CIT).
+Having expressed this fear through his letters, it is only fitting that the last quarter of 2012 found his fund selling shares from some of his most largest holdings like Charter Communications (NASDAQ:CHTR), Delphi Automotive (NYSE:DLPH), Cemex (NYSE:CX) and CIT Group (NYSE:CIT).
 So, having sold from four of his top six holdings, let's take a look at his top five most recent purchases.

 Marks' biggest purchase in the fourth quarter of 2012 was in shares of Dynegy Inc. (NYSE:DYN), a $2 billion utility company that came out of bankruptcy in October of 2012.
 Dynegy is a long-time favorite of Kyle Bass and has recently seen some insider activities.
 Per Yahoo Finance, 25,750 shares have been purchased in the last six months.
 Trading has been relatively flat since October, so it can be assumed that anyone who purchases this stock, at its current price of $19.58, is picking it up at close to the same price that Marks did.
 As of December, Dynegy was Oaktree's 7th-largest holding and accounted for approximately 2.54% of the portfolio.